 Mag-200 Side Effects

-Note: This page contains information about the side effects of magnesium oxide.
-Some of the dosage forms included on this document may not apply to the brand name Mag-200.
+Note: This document contains side effect information about magnesium oxide.
+Some dosage forms listed on this page may not apply to the brand name Mag-200.

 For Healthcare Professionals

 Applies to magnesium oxide: compounding powder, oral capsule, oral tablet.

 Magnesium toxicity symptoms may include: hypotension, nausea, vomiting, facial flushing, urine retention, ileus, depression, lethargy, muscle weakness, respiratory depression, arrhythmia, cardiac arrest, coma, and death.[Ref]

 More about Mag-200 (magnesium oxide)

 1. Guerrera MP, Volpe SL, Mao JJ "Therapeutic uses of magnesium."
 Am Fam Physician 80 (2009): 157-62

 2. National Institutes of Health (NIH) "Magnesium: fact sheet for health professionals. https://ods.od.nih.gov/factsheets/Magnesium-HealthProfessional/" (2017):

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.